for days, heading for Alice Springs.

 We got home without a hitch.
 Cassie's really missed us.

-The chooks, the goose, the sheep, the cows said "Who the hell are they?
+the goose, the sheep, the cows said "Who the hell are they?

 We've been spoiled rotten, while you have been away!!!